List of Shameless (American TV series) characters: Frank Gallagher

 In Season 7, he is shown to have survived the fall, and falls into a coma for a month in a hospital.
 He awakens with brief amnesia.
 He returns to the Alibi and everyone is surprised that he survived.
 Frank recalls them throwing him off the bridge and is angry at the pain they put him through, as well as the fact that no one looked for him during the month he was comatose.
 Kevin is the only person who feels guilty.
 Frank attempts to go back to his house, where he is depressed to learn from Carl that no one looked for him because they hoped he was dead.
 Fiona kicks Frank out of the house and the other children do the same.
 Hurt by this, he "disowns" them (except Liam) and attempts to start over with a "new" family he finds at a homeless shelter.
 Frank and his new family crash a realtor's showing of a house on his block.
 When the realtor calls the cops, he manipulates them into thinking the old owner okayed it.
 Frank establishes the home as a homeless shelter and attracts the attention and money of a wealthy philanthropist.
 Frank basks in his fortune and accumulates even more by manipulating the patrons of his shelter into earning money.
 He is eventually thrown out a window when the homeless patrons find out he's been hoarding the money they've earned.
-He suffers an injured arm and leg before he tries to burn the house in revenge.
+He suffers an injured arm and leg before he tries to burn the house in revenge, scaring some.
 Instead, he helps Liam get into a private school.
 Near the end of the season, he is allowed to return to his old home after he starts making amends with the family, including helping fix up the house with some stolen possessions from the shelter.
 Frank is reunited with Monica and falls back into their old habits, only to be devastated when she dies from brain damage.
 He is later attacked by Monica's enraged father and shares touching words at her funeral before leaving heartbroken.
 Afterwards, he is allowed to return home with all animosity ended and he is once again accepted by his children.